FatimaAsl/olist-kpi-analytics/README.md

 - **RQ1:** How do Monthly Total Revenue and Average Order Value (AOV) trend between 2017 and 2018, and what specific months demonstrate peak seasonality?
 - **RQ2:** Is there a statistically significant association between Delivery Delay and Customer Satisfaction, and to what extent does this operational metric impact review scores?
 - **RQ3:** How do order volume, revenue, and delivery performance vary across the top 5 Brazilian states?
-- **RQ4:** Is there an association between order fulfillment performance, measured by delivery delay in days, and customer satisfaction, measured by average review score, at the order level?

 ## Repository Purpose
 This repository documents the Exploratory Data Analysis (EDA) phase of the project.
 The included Jupyter Notebook provides evidence of data understanding, validation, and preparation before SQL-based aggregation, KPI analysis, and visualizations.